particle-iot/app-notes/AN007-Tower-Info/README.md

 particle flash --usb firmware.bin
 ```

-You can also download **firmware** directory and compile it using Particle Workbench or the Particle CLI.
+You can also download [the **firmware** directory](https://github.com/particle-iot/app-notes/tree/master/AN007-Tower-Info/firmware) and compile it using Particle Workbench or the Particle CLI.

 Or, if you want to use the Web IDE, you can click on [this link](https://go.particle.io/shared_apps/5d9aff81688fb200221769e7) to clone the project.